 It only takes one spouse’s assertion of discord.
 Although both spouses can participate in litigating issues in the divorce, there is virtually no ground to disprove marital discord.
 The no-fault divorce allows you to pursue divorce no matter how much your spouse tries to avoid or delay the divorce.
 Under the Texas Family Code, your spouse cannot trap you in a divorce by wanting to stay married really bad.
 You can file and pursue all on your own.
 The problems that many people in this situation face are the ways the other spouse tries to avoid the divorce.

 Today’s post will discuss a few of these issues and how to address them.

-Spouse refuses to “accept” the Fort Worth or Bedford, Texas divorce
+Spouse refuses to “accept” the Texas divorce

 As we have already discussed, your spouse does not have to accept the idea of the divorce.
 You can file a petition for divorce all on your own.
 Your spouse can drag his or her heels and try to oppose the divorce at every turn (and waste a lot of time doing it) but the only way your spouse will succeed in preventing divorce is by convincing you that the marriage should continue.